loganphillips792/react-flask-custom-blog/deployment.md

 4. Add the DO droplet ipv4 address to the repo's Secret as `DO_DROPLET_IP`
 	- Repo > Settings > Secrets and variables > Actions > New Repository Secret

+Note: If there are any issues with ssh connection such as `root@1<ipv4>: Permission denied (publickey)``
+- Check if the public key is added to authorized_keys: cat ~/.ssh/id_ed25519.pub
+	- If the public key is not there:
+		- `cat ~/.ssh/id_ed25519.pub >> ~/.ssh/authorized_keys`
+- To check the ssh connection: `ssh -T git@github.com`
+	- If successful, you will see a message like `Hi username!
+You've successfully authenticated, but GitHub does not provide shell access.`

 ## Docker Installation on Droplet

 https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-on-ubuntu-20-04